Estimated reading time: 5 minutes

 Moving into a new property with existing fruit trees can be very exciting.
-They offer the promise of ready-made fruit harvests outside the back door without having to plant trees, or wait years for them to mature.
+It offers the promise of ready-made fruit harvests outside the back door without having to plant trees or wait years for them to mature.

 The reality is often quite different.
 It frequently turns out that you’re inheriting someone else’s problem.

 You know the ones – the “monster” trees that have been abandoned, neglected, or just unloved.
 They can get a little wild, like the big plum tree on the right in the photo above.

 We should also acknowledge that sometimes you’re inheriting these trees from your former self.
 Back then, you didn’t know how—or have time—to prune them properly.
 We’ve all been there, give yourself a break…

 The important thing is that you learn how to prune your trees using our foolproof 7-step method.

 Can monster trees be brought back from the brink?